Raphaelogbodo/Message-Passing-GNNs-for-ILs-and-DESs-properties-predictions/README.md

  - run_refrac.sh   # refractive_index (only ILs)
 ```

-# Author
+## Author
 Raphael N. Ogbodo
-Linkedin: linkedin.com/in/raphael-ogbodo-37ab15145
-Connect with me on Linkedin if you have any question or want to collaborate
+Connect with me on Linkedin (https://www.linkedin.com/in/raphael-ogbodo-37ab15145/) if you have any question or want to collaborate